ARTIFICIAL INTELLIGENCE

 We need a collective response to ensure these priorities are implemented and upheld.

 The AI opportunity for consumers is increasingly clear – personalised experiences, efficient customer service, and innovative new products to speed up work and communication.
-But despite being at the frontier of its deployment and use, consumers are rarely involved in the design of technology policy.
-Only 20% of consumer organisations are currently involved in decision-making processes on emerging technologies like AI.
-This gap must be addressed if AI is to be truly inclusive and human centred.
+But despite being at the frontier of its deployment and use, consumers are rarely involved in the design of technology policy or development.

 How to get involved

-Join us in creating and developing this initiative, coming in at the ground level to shape its direction and scope.
+Join us in developing and refining this initiative, coming in at the ground level to shape its direction and scope.

 AI Chatbots Experiment